Deleting posts automatically in Mastodon after a certain time period

 On Mastodon, you can create a special verified website link on your profile which turns green.
 This means anyone browsing your profile will immediately know you’re verified as the owner of the website:

-After you’ve done all this in the correct order, you will see a link to your official website on your Mastodon profile which has will turn green with a green tick next to it, to verify you are the site’s owner.
+After you’ve done all this in the correct order, you should see a link to your official website on your Mastodon profile, which will turn green with a green tick next to it to verify you are the site’s owner.
 If you have any problems, see the troubleshooting section below.

 This can also be used to verify specific pages on a website, for example if you’re listed as a staff member on an organisation’s website.
 As long as the creator of the website is willing to add the special verification code, you can verify the link.